-I used to make a bonanza of holiday treats for my family and to share with friends.
-I still make a few, but now that half of my children are are out of the house most of the year, I am less inclined to make so many holiday treats.
+Want a bonanza of holiday treats to make for your family and share with friends?
+I make quite a few, but now that half of my children are are out of the house most of the year, I am less inclined to make so many holiday treats.

 There’s nobody around to eat them…except me!

-This recipe takes 15 minutes to make, is a big crowd pleaser, and is a versatile option for other holidays, like Easter and Valentine’s Day (just swap out the color of M & M’s).
+This recipe takes 15 minutes to make, is a big crowd pleaser, and, as I mentioned, is a versatile option for other holidays, like Easter and Valentine’s Day (just swap out the color of M & M’s).

 Double Chocolate Walnut Biscotti